kevinolega/callcentertrainingtips/_posts/2015-03-12-break-challenges.md

 ### What is a breakthrough?

-A break through is a point where you achieve the result you are working for.
+A breakthrough is a point where you achieve the result you are working for.

 This may involve breaking through challenges and obstacles.